jlinear/BlueNet_Project/_pages/wiki.md

 - A 16-bit checksum for the table of group IDs is added to the location updates to help disseminate the set of groups.

-**2.0 Further Investigation**

- - How much can the scanning and advertising intervals be tuned in Android?
-What is optimal?
-    - Developers cannot control over the exact millisecond frequency, but can experiment with different settings, such as (ADVERTISE_MODE_LOW_LATENCY, or ADVERTISE_MODE_LOW_POWER).
-Refer to [here][1]
- - How many GATT connections can be maintained simultaneously?
-    - 7 or 8 max.
- - Can GATT connections be maintained bidirectionally?
-    - the establishment process can only be initiated by a scanner, but the data flow and the operation of ending connection can be done form both side.
- - when a new payload is loaded and broadcast, the BLE mac address is actually changed (out of security consideration by BLE designer), so the only identifier for a specific device is the userid.
-So if a device plays as an mediator and changed its payload, the source device may take longer time to find this mediator and connect the first hop.

 ## Android/Java App Development <a name="andr"></a>